 - Be aware, some varieties can be invasive.
 If you have that problem in your area, look for “sterile” varieties that do not self seed.
 We are aware there is a controversy in some states about damage the species can do to wild wetlands.
 Do your homework and plant responsibly for your area.
 We do list several Butterfly Bush varieties that are non invasive below.

 Our Favorite Butterfly Bush Varieties!

 Tried and True, “Pink Delight” is still the industry standard and most common Butterfly Bush variety, with uniform growth and large, deep pink flowers.
 Another pink variety we love is called “Miss Molly”.
 Deep pink/ magenta, growing to 5 feet tall and wide, and hardy down to zone 5, this selection hummingbirds especially love.
 It is also a non invasive variety.
 Find this variety at ‘Bluestone Perennials‘.
 (One of our favorite online nurseries as well!)

 If you love fragrance, try “Honeycomb”.
 Yellow flowers and a delicious scent.

-A dwarf variety that is suitable for large containers is “Blue Chip” This is also a sterile variety that will not self seed.
+A dwarf Butterfly Bush variety that is suitable for large containers is “Blue Chip” This is also a sterile variety that will not self seed.
 Grows 2 to 21/2 feet tall and wide.
 Find this Butterfly Bush also at ‘Bluestone Perennials‘ or ask at your local nursery.